Student working on robot

 Biomedical Engineering Society at UWM

 BMES is a group of mostly Biomedical Engineering students looking to provide opportunities to other BME students.
-We set up connections between students and professors as well as some volunteer opportunities in the form of working with 3D printing prosthetic hands for kids in need through our connection with eNable, a non-profit.
-We host monthly speakers from different realms of BME, including research, industry, and continuing education.
+The group makes connections between students and faculty and facilitates volunteer opportunities, like 3D printing prosthetic hands for kids in need through eNable, a non-profit.
+They host monthly speakers from different realms of Biomedical Engineering, including research, industry, and continuing education.

 For full descriptions and contact information for all Biomedical Engineering and other engineering-related student organizations and clubs, click here.